Yuichiroh/cuber/README.md

 - 6: Edge PLL mode
 - 7: PLL mode (same as standard mode)
 - 8: Yellow Cross mode (Edge OLL mode with side stickers)
-- 9: Last Layer mode (only show a top layer cubelets and center cubelets)
+- 9: Last Layer mode (only show top layer cubelets and center cubelets)

 ### Rotation shortcuts

 NOTION: For ease of input on a keyboard, the notation typically used in algorithms has been altered.
-However, the moving history displayed in the monitor is presented with a standard notation.
+However, the moving history displayed on the monitor is presented with a standard notation.

 - u, d, r, l, f, b: rotate clockwise a specified face.
 - U, D, R, L, F, B: rotate counter-clockwise a specified face.